dapak2002/programming-languages-2022/feedback-hw.md

 - Since these properties are invariants, it follows that all the NFs are in different equivalence classes.
 - Since every word reduces to one of the four NFs, it follows that there are exactly four equivalence classes.

 By this point, we know that the table gives us a full characterisation of the equivalence classes.
-There are exactly four of them and we have both an computational and a mathematical characterisation.
+There are exactly four of them and we have both a computational and a mathematical characterisation.
 - Computationally, each equivalence class is characterised by its normal form.
 To know in which equivalence class a word is, I can reduce it to its normal form.
 In particular, the ARS has UNFs.
 - Mathematically, the equivalence classes can be specified, using the second column, without referring to the computation rules `->`.

-The specification of the algorithm is a reformulation of the invariants:
+The **specification of the algorithm** reconstructed from this analysis is a reformulation of the invariants:

 For any word, decide whether it
 - is empty